Wooden Chairs on a beach

 • Join the FedEx Retiree Club

 ***These benefits are offered only to active employees.
 If the employee has the coverage while active, they may be able to continue it with direct pay to the carrier.
-For more on FedEx benefits assistance and questions, including any operating company-specific benefits, contact the Choose Well Care Connect team at 1.833.FDX.Well (toll-free).
+For more on FedEx benefits assistance and questions, including any operating company-specific benefits, contact the Choose Well Care Connect team 1.833.FDX.Well (toll-free).

-****Retiring employees are not required to notify management at the same time they request a retirement kit.
+****Retiring employees are not required to notify management at the same time they request a retirement kit..

 What do I need to do to start my retirement benefits?